mustberuss/patentsview/api-redesign.md

     > Owing to de-normalized and split API design, sub-entity information is not available directly via each endpoint.
 As a consequence, "matched_subentity" option parameters are not valid.
 5. Some attributes have new names, like name_last in the nested inventor object returned from the patents endpoint.
 Now in the fields parameter it would be specified as “inventor.name_last” where formerly it was “inventor_last_name” when using the patents endpoint and name_last when hitting the assignees endpoint (where it comes back at the top level, not within an nested object).
 6. There are type changes in some of the attributes, affecting which query methods are used, contains vs test_any etc.  organization (formerly the string assignee_organization) is now a full text field.
 I need to confirm this, but it seems that most fields are now full text.
 Exceptions seem to be in the patents endpoint.
 7. The uspc and nber fields do not currently come back from the patents endpoint.
 Now there is no real point to call the uspc or nber endpoints.
 This means there is no way to search for patents using the uspc or nber fields.
+This is especially bad for plant, design and ressued patents.
+The bulk cpc file only contains assignments for utility patents so plant, design and reissued patents cannot be searched by any classification system.
+The ipc and wipo fields seem to have gone away in the new version of the API.
-8. The cited_patent and citedby_patent fields no longer can come back from the patents endpoint, instead the new patent_citations endpoint needs to be called.
+8. The cited_patent and citedby_patent fields no longer can come back from the patents endpoint, instead the new patent_citation endpoint needs to be called.
 Similarily, the appcit_app fields come only from the new application_citation endpoint.

 ## R Package Design Choices
 1. **Changes made in search-pv.R**